fastly/go-fastly/DEVELOPMENT.md

 Support for the [Fastly Compute](https://www.fastly.com/products/edge-compute) platform is still in development.

-There are known issues with the use of Go's `reflect` package (primarily due to the go-fastly API client's use of [github.com/mitchellh/mapstructure](https://github.com/mitchellh/mapstructure)) that still need to be addressed, and for TinyGo support to mature.
+There are known issues with the use of Go's `reflect` package and for TinyGo support to mature.

+> **NOTE:** The go-fastly API client uses [github.com/mitchellh/mapstructure](https://github.com/mitchellh/mapstructure)

 If using standard Go (not TinyGo) then a usable client can be achieved with: